KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 ----[Final Demo Presentation](https://github.com/KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/blob/main/docs/Final%20Demo%20Presentation.pdf): Our slides that were used in the final presentation of our project.

---Example_Video/: Directory contaning our example source video to send using our project.
+--Example_Video/: Directory containing our example source video to send using our project.

 ----[IMG_3138.mp4](https://github.com/KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/blob/main/Example_Video/IMG_3138.mp4): The video we encoded and decoded.
 A very cute cat.